bateskevin/PSAtlas/docs/AddLessons.md

 # How do I add it to the module?

-Once you have a fully finished lesson.
-Clone this module and save it in the "PWHSSchool\Lessons" directory.
-Then import the Module and you can try out your lesson with the following code:
+Once you have a fully finished Guide.
+Clone this module and save it in the "PWHSSchool\Guides" directory.
+Then import the Module and you can try out your Guide with the following code:

 ```
-Start-PWSHSchoolLesson -Lesson <Your_Lesson_Name>
+Start-PSAtlasGuide -Guide <Your_Guide_Name>
 ```
-It will automatically be available for autocompletion, so no need for "Your_Lesson_Name".
+It will automatically be available for autocompletion, so no need for "Your_Guide_Name".

 ## Test it